janestreet/magic-trace/README.md

 You use it like [`perf`](https://en.wikipedia.org/wiki/Perf_(Linux)): point it to a process and off it goes.
 The key difference from `perf` is that instead of sampling call stacks throughout time, magic-trace uses [Intel Processor Trace](https://man7.org/linux/man-pages/man1/perf-intel-pt.1.html) to snapshot a ring buffer of *all control flow* leading up to a chosen point in time[^2].
 Then, you can explore an interactive timeline of what happened.

 You can point magic-trace at a function such that when your application calls it, magic-trace takes a snapshot.
-Alternatively, you can attach it to a running process and detatch it with <kbd>Ctrl</kbd>+<kbd>C</kbd>, to see a trace of an arbitrary point in your program.
+Alternatively, attach it to a running process and detatch it with <kbd>Ctrl</kbd>+<kbd>C</kbd>, to see a trace of an arbitrary point in your program.

 [^1]: Less than `perf -g`, more than `perf -glbr`.
 2~10% in our experience, and usually closer to 2% than 10% for our workloads.